apehex/tokun/articles/unicode.md

 In my [previous article][huggingface-tokenization-1], I proposed to let the model itself learn the mapping from raw bytes to embeddings.

-However, there's a more straightforward alternative: using Unicode directly as the foundation for embeddings in LLMs.
+However, there's a more efficient alternative: using Unicode directly as the foundation for embeddings in LLMs.

 ## TL;DR